Abrahamnosa23/Training/DevOps/3MTT-DAREY/DevOps-Module-2/AWS_Account_Creation/readme.md

 # AWS Account Foundation

-## Project Overview & Goals
+## Project Overview
-This project documents the initial and critical phase of the MarketPeak E-Commerce Platform deployment: the creation and secure configuration of an Amazon Web Services (AWS) account.
-This foundational step is a mandatory prerequisite for all subsequent cloud infrastructure provisioning, including the EC2 instance that will host the application.
+TThis mini project is designed to walk you through the process of creating an Amazon Web Services (AWS) account, providing step-by-step guidance and insights into the intricacies of setting up your AWS account.
+Before delving into the specifics of account creation, its important to emphasize the fundamental principles of cloud computing, which serve as the foundation for this project.
+If you're new to the concept of cloud, its recommended to familiarize yourself with cloud computing basics to fully grasp the significance of AWS account creation.

 ## Project Duration: 2 hours

-### Learning Outcomes:
+### Project Goals and Learning Outcomes:

-- Understand the fundamental value proposition of cloud computing and AWS.
+- Understand the basics of AWS Cloud nd its importance for business and individuals
-- Successfully navigate the end-to-end AWS account creation and identity verification process.
+- Successfully create an AWS account and navigate through the setup process
-- Establish a secure foundation for future cloud operations by understanding root user best practices.
+- Learn how to access the AWS Management Console using newly created account credentials
-- Gain initial familiarity with the AWS Management Console.
+- Gain practical experience in using AWS services effectively for future projects or business needs

 ## Table of Contents